HireAbo/awesome-interview-questions-5000-jobs/Information Technology IT/Software Development/Site Reliability Engineer SRE.md

 Welcome to the Site Reliability Engineer (SRE) Interview Preparation !
 This resource is designed to help you ace your Site Reliability Engineer (SRE) interviews with confidence.

+A Site Reliability Engineer (SRE) is a role within the field of Information Technology (IT), specifically in Software Development.
+SREs are responsible for ensuring the reliability, availability, and performance of software systems.
+They bridge the gap between software development and operations by combining software engineering practices with operations principles.
+SREs focus on designing, building, and maintaining highly scalable and reliable software systems that can handle heavy traffic and minimize downtime.
+They utilize automation, monitoring, and troubleshooting techniques to proactively identify and resolve issues, optimizing the overall system performance.
+SREs play a critical role in ensuring the smooth functioning of software applications, enhancing user experience, and contributing to the success of businesses in the digital age.

 ## 🚀 Overview

 Whether you're a seasoned Site Reliability Engineer (SRE) or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Site Reliability Engineer (SRE) interviews to help you prepare and succeed.